LedgerHQ/applet-recovery-key/README.md

 Javacard applet of the Ledger Recovery Key smart card.
 Allows to perform a secure seed backup from wallet to card and restore it later.

+## Security audit

+A security assessment of the source code was performed by Synacktiv, which found no critical vulnerabilities and revealed a high security level.
+For a detailed analysis, please refer to the [Synacktiv Security Assessment Report](doc/Synacktiv-Ledger-Security_Assessment_Report_v1.2_public.pdf).

 ## How to build and test

 ### Building the applet from sources